© Uni Kaya

 Backing the Stoned Ape Theory

-The Stoned Ape Hypothesis was first proposed by Terence McKenna.
-He suggested that psilocybin might have had a significant impact on the cognitive development of humans.
-Despite facing some criticisms, the captivating premise of this theory remains undeniable.
+The Stoned Ape Hypothesis was proposed by Terence McKenna, suggesting that psilocybin might have contributed to human evolution, especially in the development of cognition.
+Despite some objections, the intriguing nature of this theory cannot be ignored.

-In the past, societies used symbols, art, and statues to depict cubes, which symbolized the ceremonial use of Shrooms.
-Mayans and Aztecs, for example, used it as a means to communicate with otherworldly beings, including gods.
-In the culturally rich Aztec society, they referred to it as “teonanácatl“, meaning “flesh of the gods”.
-The psychedelic experience was an alien concept to them, causing them to view it as a divine entity.
-Venturing north to Siberia, shamans made use of hallucinogenic Shrooms.
-A particular hallucinogen called “Amanita Muscaria” was used for spiritual healing and traditional customs, despite its poisonous nature.
-Its usage can be traced back to almost ten thousand years.
-In African tribal ceremonies, especially among the Congo and Zimbabwean tribes, cubes were employed for communicating with ancestors, inducing visions, and facilitating spiritual healing.
-These ancient societies shape the contemporary use of psilocybin.
-The reverence for this substance in these cultures stemmed from its association with divinity and its ability to provoke mystical experiences.
+Historical civilizations depicted cubes in symbols, artworks, and statues, indicating the ritual use of Shrooms.
+Mayans and Aztecs used it for connecting with supernatural beings, including deities.
+Among the culturally diverse Aztec society, it was known as “teonanácatl“, which translates to “flesh of the gods”.
+The concept of a psychedelic experience was alien to them, causing them to interpret it as a divine entity.
+Venturing north to Siberia, hallucinogenic Shrooms were used by Siberian shamans.
+They specifically employed the hallucinogenic substance (Shrooms) known as “Amanita Muscaria” for spiritual healing and traditional customs, despite its toxic nature.
+This usage can be traced back to roughly ten thousand years ago.
+In African tribal ceremonies, particularly in the Congo and Zimbabwean tribes, cubes were used to communicate with ancestors, to provoke visions, and to promote spiritual healing.
+These historical civilizations provide context to the contemporary use of psilocybin.
+The reverence for this substance in these cultures arose from its divine connotations and its ability to trigger mystical experiences.

-Several accounts, including those by Gordon Wasson, have highlighted the connection between Shrooms and the mystical world, underscoring its role in folklore and mythology as a means for divine communication and enlightenment.
-In ancient India, the Soma—a ceremonial drink mentioned in the Vedas—was thought to induce altered states of consciousness.
-Scholars such as Wasson hypothesize that it might have been made from psychoactive plants, specifically fly agaric.
-Some even suggest that this ancient beverage could have consisted of a mixture of different plants.
-Regardless of its origins, the psychedelic history indicates that Soma allowed the appearance of sacred symbols during rituals, symbolizing a portal to elevated wisdom or spiritual enlightenment.
+Several accounts, including those by Gordon Wasson, have highlighted the connection between Shrooms and the spiritual world, emphasizing its role in folklore and mythology as a medium for divine communication and enlightenment.
+In ancient India, the Soma—a ceremonial drink mentioned in the Vedas—was alleged to provoke altered states of mind.
+Scholars such as Wasson speculate that it could have been brewed from psychoactive plants, particularly fly agaric.
+Some even suggest that this ancient drink might have comprised a mix of various plants.
+Regardless of its origins, the psychedelic history indicates that Soma facilitated the manifestation of sacred symbols during rites, symbolizing a portal to higher knowledge or spiritual enlightenment.

 The Contemporary Era